- How to Write the Common Application Essays 2017-2018 - March 25, 2017

 Now, it’s time to tackle this essay prompt!
 We’ve divided this prompt’s writing process into various steps below for your convenience.

 Overview of the Prompt

-Now that you have a general idea of how to respond to WPI’s 2016 to 2017 prompt, it’s time to conduct some research and write.
+Now that you have a general idea of how to respond to Worcester Polytechnic Institute’s 2016-2017 prompt, it’s time to conduct some research and write.
 Don’t procrastinate!
-Every word and idea counts, and we hope that our WPI guide will help you reach an essay in which each of these simply shines.
-In the meantime, you may consider visiting WPI’s campus to check out the campus and get some inspiration.
+Every word and idea counts, and we hope that our WPI guide will help you compose an essay in which each of these simply shines.
+In the meantime, you may consider visiting the campus to check it out and get some inspiration.
 Happy writing!